Upon discovering the work of Edward Anderson

 Your exhaustive work on time within the QG, QM and GR paradigms open paths for my further work, i.e. the geometrodynamical approach, loop quantum gravity, supergravity and string/M-theory.

 Notwithstanding, might there be a naive Planck interpretation whereby Max Planck’s definitions of time are seen strictly from the perspective of light whereby we further explore his simple equation, Planck Length divided by Planck Time is equal to light.
 If carried across a base-2 mapping of the universe (202.34 notations), it seems that it is worth exploring further.
-Could it be another paradigm for physics?
+Could it be a new paradigm for physics?

-Line 9 of this horizontally-scrolled chart tracts the very preliminary results of that equation. https://81018.com/chart
+Line 9 of this horizontally-scrolled chart tracts the very preliminary results of that equation. https://81018.com/chart/

 It is idiosyncratic for sure.
 Is is idiotic or perhaps just imaginative?
 Thank you.